seekrit-club/kusanagi/README.md

 ## status

-kusanagi has a working movegen, verified by dorpsgek's perft suite.
+kusanagi has a working movegen, verified by dorpsgek's xboard version of [this](http://www.rocechess.ch/perft.html) perft  test suite.
 This should provide a solid basis going forward to create a working engine.

 ## credits